Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/New-MsolServicePrincipal.md

 Once created, this property cannot be changed.
 If you do not specify this parameter, the application ID is generated.

+> [!NOTE]
+> Allowed values for the `AppPrincipalId` parameter are:
+> - A multitenant application from another Entra tenant.
+> - A single tenant application from the same tenant as the service principal.

 ```yaml
 Type: Guid
 Parameter Sets: (All)